 Easement Manager, Land Stewardship Program

-Reports directly to the Easement Manager and works with fellow Easement Stewards.
-Provides assistance to the Land Conservation and GIS staff, as requested.
+Works directly with the Easement Manager and fellow Easement Stewards.
+Provides assistance to the Land Conservation staff, managing projects as assigned.

 - Along with the Stewardship team, monitors land subject to perpetual easements to assess and document easement compliance.

 - Is responsible for Brandywine’s administration of agricultural conservation easements, including reviewing properties for compliance with the easement and the owner’s conservation plan and evaluates effectiveness of implemented conservation practices.